reed-college/2016_sds_lesson_notes/lesson_0X_intro_to_javascript.markdown

 alert("hello there!");
 ```
 So the html file imports the javascript between the two `head` tags.
 Then, the browser runs the javascript file and executes the first line of code it sees.
 As you can see, the `alert` function will bring up a popup window on the webpage.
 Also single line comments in javascript begin with a `//` rather than a `#` like in python.

+## Semicolons

+In `alert.js` I put a semicolon at the end of the line.
+That was not necessary, the code would run the same without the semicolon.
+You do need a semicolon if you want to execute two